 The following were baptised in 1841:

-5 FebMaria McCarthy born on 18 January 1841, daughter of Ensign and Adjutant Patrick McCarthy and his wife Maria.
+5 FebMaria McCarthy born on 18 January 1841, daughter of Maria and Ensign and Adjutant Patrick McCarthy.

-15 FebSarah Jane Sexton born on 27 January 1841, daughter of Pte Edward Sexton and his wife Sarah.
+15 FebSarah Jane Sexton born on 27 January, daughter of Sarah and Pte Edward Sexton.

 22 FebGeorge Everitt born on 11 February, son of CSgt William Everitt and Agnes.